 Savvy communications teams are learning the importance of leveraging digital chatter as an asset to protect brand reputation.
 Whether a brand engages or doesn’t on societal issues, consumers will have an opinion.
 It’s this digital chatter that can provide essential risk intelligence to mitigate the harm of agenda-driven groups and bad actors intent on inflicting harm.

 Brand reputation is more susceptible to risks than ever.
 What’s more, two-thirds of those in the fashion industry believe the sector is especially vulnerable to these risks, per Willis Towers Watson.
 Fashion brands can mitigate these risks from doing serious harm to brand reputation with fast, actionable risk intelligence.

-Crisp, recently acquired by Kroll, helps fashion companies around the world to mitigate or prevent crises every year.
+Crisp, a Kroll business, helps fashion companies around the world to mitigate or prevent crises every year.
 We protect their brands, assets and people from reputational damage, security threats and online harms.
-Our AI technology has been trained over 17 years to discover and track the risk signals embedded within digital chatter to be the leading expert in fast, actionable risk intelligence.
+Our AI technology has been trained over 18 years to discover and track the risk signals embedded within digital chatter to be the leading expert in fast, actionable risk intelligence.

 In fact, a Forrester study conducted on behalf of Crisp found its customers reduced the impact of a crisis by 40 percent, prevented one-in-three crises per year entirely and achieved a 572 percent ROI.
 Today we protect more than $6.5 trillion in combined market capitalization for over 1,000 brands.
 Learn more about our Crisis Defense solution.

 Stay up to date with our latest news